 Protein Poisoning

-Another aspect of what happens if you don’t eat enough fat on keto is called protein poisoning–meaning the body is mainly consuming lean proteins and is malnourished in both fats and carbs.
+Another aspect of the consequences of not consuming enough fat on keto is called protein poisoning–meaning the body is mainly consuming lean proteins and is malnourished in both fats and carbs.
 This can be dangerous especially if not quickly corrected, and can have side effects like nausea, confusion, nutrient deficiency, and diarrhea.

 Nutrient & Vitamin Deficiencies